The Scrambler

 # Save

-Let's run this file and get the C function block, the operation of which we will later compare with the original model.
+Let's run this file and get the C function block, which we will later compare with the original model.

-According to the results of execution of the generated .jl file, we have a block that accesses the library and the executable file.
+Based on the results of the generated file execution .jl we got a block that accesses the library and the executable file.
 Now let's build several models based on this block.
-Let's start with a model similar to the initial one.
+Let's start with a model similar to the original one.

-Let's run this model and compare the execution time and overall behaviour of the model.
+Let's run this model and compare the execution time and the general behavior of the model.

 @time run_model("Scrambler_descrambler_verification")